pablo-aja-macaya/ARVIA/README.md

     - Funciones:
         - [X] Input: paired reads, long reads or assembly
         - [] To-do
+            - [X] Doing arvia --version does not return version, it just shows help
             - [] in xlsx output check it looks good on every platform (breaks like \n dont work in windows)
             - [] igvreport add info on mutations (fails qc, poly, etc)
             - [] in sc table it would be cool to add mlst if available and sort columns by that first